Sugamo child abandonment case: Discovery

 On April 14, 1988, the youngest, Child E, was assaulted by friends of Child A (known only as Friend A and Friend B), and died as a result.
 On July 17 of the same year, acting on a tip from the landlord, Sugamo officials entered the apartment and discovered the severely malnourished Child A (then 14), Child B (seven), and Child D (three).
 They also found the body of Child C, but not Child E. The information given by the children was vague.
 It was determined that the malnourishment was caused in part by the children's diet, which consisted largely of food bought at convenience stores.

 As a result of news coverage of the incident, the mother turned herself in on July 23.
 Her testimony revealed that the children had been alone for about nine months and that the whereabouts of Child E were unknown.
 On July 25, Child A's testimony revealed that Child E had been killed by Friend B of Child A, and that her body had been buried in a wood in Chichibu by Child A and Friend A. Friend A and Friend B were sent to a reform school for their involvement in the death.

 In August 1988, the mother was indicted for child abandonment.
 She received a three-year sentence, suspended for four years.
 Although Child A was probably not present at the time of his sister's death, he did assist Friend A in burying the body; he was indicted for abandoning a body, but in consideration of the circumstances was remanded to a care facility.
 After the mother's three-year sentence, she regained custody of the two daughters.

 Film adaptation

-The 2004 film Nobody Knows, directed by Hirokazu Koreeda, presents a fictionalized account of the incident with various details altered.
+The 2004 film Nobody Knows, directed by Hirokazu Kore-eda, presents a fictionalized account of the incident with various details altered.